Egg Allergy and Influenza Vaccination

 Injection site reactions (such as local pain, redness and swelling), fever, muscle aches, irritability or worsened eczema a day after vaccination are common side effects.
 They indicate the start of an immune response, not vaccine allergy.

 There is no evidence that having egg allergy increases the risk of having an allergic reaction to the currently available influenza vaccines.
-Therefore, people with an egg allergy can receive an influenza vaccine in facilities with staff able to recognise and treat suspected anaphylaxis, which includes administration of adrenaline (epinephrine).
+Therefore, people with an egg allergy can receive an influenza vaccine in a primary care facility, such as a GP clinic.
+As for all vaccinations, it is recommended that clinic staff are able to recognise and treat suspected anaphylaxis, which includes administration of adrenaline (epinephrine).
 Observations should occur for 15-20 minutes after vaccination.

 Further advice and variance from product information